JTxCo/Intensive-Prog-WorkShop/HW/2-HW/README.md

 This project's performance tests are implemented using the [Google Benchmark](https://github.com/google/benchmark) library.

+I used a lot of resources on the github page to understand the benchmarking plus articles and chatgpt

 The results of the benchmark are included here for reference: